lrafa3l/shell_scripts/README.md

 ## Scripts
 Here's a list of some of the scripts included in this repository:

-- password_generator.sh: Generates random passwords.
+- pass_gen.sh: Generates random passwords.
 - backup.sh: Creates backups of specified directories.
 - cleanup.sh: Cleans up temporary files from a directory.
 - disk_usage.sh: Displays disk usage in a human-readable format.